Skip to Content

 The gated path quickly became popular and reconnected the large park that is bisected several times over by roads, such as the roaring Jackie Robinson Parkway.

-Freedom Drive's demise comes thanks in large part to a push from Council Member Joann Ariola (R–Kew Gardens) and the heads of Community Board 9, who signed a letter last year demanding Parks restore car noise and the potential for grievous injuries full time.
+Freedom Drive's demise comes thanks in large part to a push from Republican Council Member Joann Ariola, whose district includes the park, and the heads of Community Board 9, who penned a letter last year demanding Parks restore car noise and the potential for grievous injuries full time.

-The issue came to a head at a public feedback session hosted by CB9 in November, when locals begged city officials to continue to bar cars from Freedom Drive and the surrounding streets so they could remain a safe haven from speeding drivers.
+The issue came to a head at a public feedback session hosted by CB9 in November, when locals begged city officials to continue to bar cars from Freedom Drive so it could remain a safe haven from speeding drivers.
 More than 800 people also signed an online petition opposing the return of motor vehicles.

 Parks officials gave in to the pressure and said they would move forward with a "compromise" of reopening the road during the colder "off season," if the board supported that, despite the same agency reps acknowledging at the meeting that the year-round closure was a boon.